otto-torino/django-baton/README.md

 - `GRAVATAR_DEFAULT_IMG`: the default gravatar image displayed if the user email is not associated to any gravatar image.
 Possible values: 404, mp, identicon, monsterid, wavatar, retro, robohash, blank (see [http://en.gravatar.com/site/implement/images/](http://en.gravatar.com/site/implement/images/)).
 - `GRAVATAR_ENABLED`: should a gravatar image be shown for the user in the menu?
 Defaults to `True`.
 - `LOGIN_SPLASH`: an image used as body background in the login page.
 The image is centered and covers the whole viewport.
+- `FORCE_THEME`: You can force the light or dark theme, and the theme toggle disappears from the user area.
+Defaults to `None`

 `MENU`, `SEARCH_FIELD` and `ANALYTICS` configurations in detail: